This guide talks about how to install Plex on Synology NAS, configuration and enforce HTTPS on portal.

 - Following the steps of Plex initial configuration.

-- In Synology DSM, Create a new Sharefolder and grant user ‘plex’ read/write access to it.
+- Go back to Synology DSM, Create a new Sharefolder and grant user ‘plex’ read/write access to it.

 - Create Different folders under that Sharefolder, such as Movie, TV Show, Music to manage your media files properly.